Dre Campbell Farm

 It seems hard to encourage a gardener to resist eliminating all pests.
 But allowing some to survive will attract beneficial insects to the garden.

-The residual sticky and sugary honeydew of harmful insects like aphids is food for pollinators like ladybugs, butterflies, bees, and lace wing moths.
+The sticky, sugary honeydew left by harmful insects, such as aphids, serves as food for pollinators.
+These pollinators include ladybugs, butterflies, bees, and lacewing moths.

 A ready supply of pests like aphids is a bit like a fast-food store for beneficial insects.
 Female lacewings will be happy to deposit hundreds of eggs in this helpful environment.